 Regulatory complexity multiplies

-HTPs face tobacco product regulation.
+HTPs face tobacco product regulation in most markets.
 Vapes face TPD in Europe, PMTA in the US, and varying frameworks elsewhere.
 Pouches face novel food regulations in some markets and tobacco-adjacent regulation in others.
-Your nicotine supplier needs to understand these distinctions because the documentation they provide feeds directly into your regulatory filings.
+A country-by-country regulatory guide is practically required reading for anyone selling into multiple geographies.

 New forms, new opportunity